dstodev/py-command-prompt/README.md

 - `python -m pip install --upgrade setuptools build` to update `setuptools` dependencies
 - `python -m pip install -e .` to register the package for development & running the tests
-- `python -m unittest discover -s src` to run tests
+- `python -m unittest discover -s src` to run the tests
 - `python -m build` to build the distribution packages